Microsoft Dynamics 365 Project Management

-Dialog Dynamics has a strong multi-phased project methodology, based on Microsoft Dynamics Sure Step approach that is aimed at ensuring a successful project environment for the design and implementation of a Dynamics AX, NAV, or 365 solution.
+Dialog Dynamics has a strong multi-phased project methodology, based on Microsoft Dynamics Sure Step approach that is aimed at ensuring a successful project environment for the design and implementation of a Dynamics 365 Solution and NAV

 The phases within this methodology are: